 Speeding Up Classroom Transitions

 1.)
 Start the year off right by teaching all your routines and procedures for everything.
 This includes your procedures for putting materials away, cleaning off their desks, throwing away trash, and even transitioning.
 Don’t assume your students know or have seen things before.
-In the beginning of the year, you spend a little extra time teaching things, but it pays off in the end.
+At the beginning of the year, you spend a little extra time teaching things, but it pays off in the end.
 When you are finished, you’ll have a classroom that can run itself.
 You will only need to remind them occasionally.

 2.)
 Create, model, practice, and reinforce expectations for all your classroom transitions ahead of time.
 This aligns with the one above.
 Students need to know what is expected of them when you are having them transition.
 Model for them both the correct and incorrect way to transition and then provide opportunities to practice in the form of role-playing.
 When students just sit back, passively watching, they are not going to absorb it as much.
 This also provides you with the opportunity to provide the students with feedback – just make sure it’s specific, such as “Thank you for standing quietly with your hands at your sides.”

 3.)
 Plan your schedule to allow the minimum number of transitions as possible.
 I get that students need to move around so their brain doesn’t fall asleep, but it doesn’t have to be in the form of transitions.
-Instead create activities that are engaging, or allow them to work around the room.
+Instead, create activities that are engaging, or allow them to work around the room.
 What I’m referring to is does your entire class needs to go to the restroom at the same time?
 If your class is more independent, perhaps you can send them out individually using hand signals.
 Instead of moving your entire class, consider breaking them up into smaller groups to transition, such as in centers.

 4.)
 Communicate.
 One of the biggest keys to speeding up classroom transitions is to properly communicate.
-Students need both a visual form of communication, such as a schedule posted of what is next and when, along with a verbal mention of how much longer before you will transition.
+Students need both a visual form of communication, such as a schedule posted of what is next and when along with a verbal mention of how much longer before you will transition.

 Communicate clearly to students when the transition will begin and how long they will have.
 This can be done in a variety of methods.